RedHatInsights/insights-chrome/README.md

 - `shortSession` - to enable short session in order to test automatic logouts
 - `forcePendo` - to force Pendo initializtion
 - `appFilter` - to enable new application filter in any environment
+- `trialPages` - to enable redirecting unentitled users to trial pages

 ## Futher reading